doubleaxe/daxfb-calculator/README.md

 # How to use

-Help is available as [separate page](https://doubleaxe.github.io/evospace-calculator-help/).
+Help is available as separate page [https://doubleaxe.github.io/daxfb-calculator/](https://doubleaxe.github.io/daxfb-calculator/).
+Help sources are located inside `docs` folder in this repository.

 # Building